 - $50 for alcohol testing

-Will the Terms of My Probation Change if It Has Been Violated?
+Will the Terms of My Probation Change if it Has Been Violated?

 If you are found to be in violation of your probation, the terms may not necessarily change.
 The judge who oversees your case has the authority to decide whether to modify the terms of your probation, keep them the same, or revoke your probation.

 If you were in violation of your probation but you are in compliance by the time of your hearing, you have a better chance of keeping your terms the same.
+However, proving compliance can be complicated and require evidence and supporting testimony.
+Your lawyer will help you compile evidence proving you are in compliance at your hearing.

 Can a Probation Violation Be Dismissed in California?